Tchernobill/Confluence/Story/Arc 1/Arc 1 - The Scavenger.md

 - **06.01** - Morning after, new dynamic between them established
 - **06.02** - Sedh's initial activation and first responses
 - **06.03** - Discussion of the mysterious implant: Analysis of the unknown-origin implant Isa brought just before the EMP incident
-- **06.04** - Leaving the sanctuary and assessing riot aftermath from ventilation shaft exit, navigating damaged South Shore Slum streets together, Vyr4n's anxiety about exposing his secret location
+- **06.04** - Leaving the hideout and assessing riot aftermath from utility room exit, navigating damaged South Shore Slum streets together, Vyr4n's anxiety about exposing his secret location
 - **06.05** - Journey to The Stack: Traveling through post-riot city to Isa's double container unit in The Stack, Vyr4n seeing her living space and getting glimpse into her world/resources
 - **06.06** - Decision to work together permanently, status quo officially broken